kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 Therefore a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI is assured that it can utilize full features of AWS services together with Gradle's built-in features such as building a AWS Lambda Function in Java.
+And it will remain easy to maintain in future.

-The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset.
-It will remain easy to maintain in future.
+The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset to achieve Continuous Delivery.